 Three-year-old first-time mother 856 was swishing her tail irritatedly at 8.40 this morning.
 At 11.05 she was standing hunched, with her tail held out.
 At 12.45 after lying down and getting up several times she produced a bag of dark fluid.
 At 12.59 I could see two feet and eight minutes later she delivered her first calf on day 283 of his gestation.

 So much for my worries.
 She then very calmly got on with cleaning him off and by half past one he was up and looking for his first feed.

 Dishing out molasses to some of the cows this afternoon I heard a roar as this great plane came low over the hills from the North: one of the Air Force's Hercules.

-While writing this page I looked up what the Hercules was doing today (not expecting to find anything, but you never know) and discovered a news report of the repatriation of a group of students, leaving on the 7th, "to Timor-Leste after they were stranded in New Zealand by the Covid-19 pandemic".
+While writing this page I looked up what the Hercules was doing today (not expecting to find anything, but you never know) and discovered a news report (which later disappeared from the NZDF site)of the repatriation of a group of Timorese students, leaving on the 7th, "to Timor-Leste after they were stranded in New Zealand by the Covid-19 pandemic".